Discrete group: Properties

 Since topological groups are homogeneous, one need only look at a single point to determine if the topological group is discrete.
 In particular, a topological group is discrete only if the singleton containing the identity is an open set.

-A discrete group is the same thing as a zero-dimensional Lie group (uncountable discrete groups are not second-countable, so authors who require Lie groups to satisfy this axiom do not regard these groups as Lie groups).
+A discrete group is the same thing as a zero-dimensional Lie group (uncountable discrete groups are not second-countable, so authors who require Lie groups to have this property do not regard these groups as Lie groups).
 The identity component of a discrete group is just the trivial subgroup while the group of components is isomorphic to the group itself.

 Since the only Hausdorff topology on a finite set is the discrete one, a finite Hausdorff topological group must necessarily be discrete.
 It follows that every finite subgroup of a Hausdorff group is discrete.

 A discrete subgroup H of G is cocompact if there is a compact subset K of G such that HK = G.

 Discrete normal subgroups play an important role in the theory of covering groups and locally isomorphic groups.
 A discrete normal subgroup of a connected group G necessarily lies in the center of G and is therefore abelian.